AlexRedEye/Auranyx/01 - World Meta/Magic System.md

 ## Core Concept
-Mana is a natural planetary energy field called Aurox, released into the world during the First Mana Bloom and now flowing through vents, ley lines, and atmospheric currents.
+Mana is a natural planetary energy field called [[Aurox]], released into the world during the First Mana Bloom and now flowing through vents, ley lines, and atmospheric currents.
 Living beings gradually adapted to it, developing specialized organs called Aurynea—“Flux Lungs” in Striver slang—that absorb and regulate ambient mana through breath.
 Magic is the biological manipulation and transformation of this energy, constrained by natural laws and shaped by environment, mutation, and personal discipline.
 Though unified in source, mana use varies widely among casters, and its imbalance can reshape bodies, ecosystems, and entire civilizations.

 ---
 ## Source of Mana
-**Mana (Aurox) originates from deep within Auranyx’s core, produced through a fusion-like pressure process that releases energy upward through planetary vents.**
+**Mana ([[Aurox]]) originates from deep within [[Auranyx]]’s core, produced through a fusion-like pressure process that releases energy upward through planetary vents.**
 This energy enters the world via **mana vents**, spreads along **ley lines**, and rises into the atmosphere where it forms ambient currents and pressure zones.

 Mana is **finite per region but naturally self-replenishing**, restoring itself through continuous deep-core generation unless overdrawn.